steveunixson/calling-electron-bootstrap/README.md

  # To start the app. (for now WIP)
 $ npm run dev

-Also its useless without backend!
-And i am going to release it soon and link it here
+Also its useless without backend! https://github.com/steveunixson/bonobo-calling-express